mmomtchev/magickwand.js/README.md

 There are no TypeScript bindings at the moment - but there might be if/when I add TypeScript support to SWIG (another planned project).

+The unit tests are a very good source of examples.

 ## Using this project as a tutorial for creating C++ bindings for Node.js with SWIG

 I have tried to be as verbose as possible throughout the `Magick++.i` file - you should start there.
 ImageMagick is a very complex C++ project with 30 years history and it probably uses every single feature of SWIG that might be needed in a Node.js addon.
-Look at the various JS wrappers that take unusual arguments (`Buffer`, `TypedArray`, lists), remember to check the ImageMagick header file for the original C++ function and then you can use its SWIG interface as a starting point in your project.
+Look at the various JS wrappers that expect special arguments (`Buffer`, `TypedArray`, lists), remember to check the ImageMagick header file for the original C++ function and then you can use its SWIG interface as a starting point in your project.